ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 If your cluster is allowed to pull docker images from our public registry located at: `us.gcr.io/zenhub-public`, you can use this method.

-In order to pull images you will need to authenticate.
+To pull images you will need to authenticate.

-- A `dockerpassword` file which contains a base64 encoded password is needed—reach out to enterprise@zenhub.com.
+- A `dockerpassword` file that contains a base64 encoded password is needed—reach out to enterprise@zenhub.com.
 - You will need to generate a `kubernetes.io/dockerconfigjson` secret with the following command (where `<namespace>` is the name of the Kubernetes namespace you will be deploying to):

   ```bash